DPL Service Configuration

 [DEVICE]

-# The DPL Device ID, used for connecting a controller to manage this device's tables.
+# The DPL Device ID used by the controller to manage tables.

 dpl_device_id=1000